Changissnz/selfinterest/README.md

 require the consideration of the "self", through expression by the "self" on the constants' existences and plausibilities.
-There is no centrality of the word that is not another word in a self-contained construct, what the source of the expressing of Aristotelian logic originally is without application, and this places responsibility onto the "self" for confirmation and belief through their own application.
+There is no centrality of the word that is not another word in a self-contained reasoning, what the source of the expressing of Aristotelian logic originally is without application, and this places responsibility onto the "self" for confirmation and belief through their own application.